-- loss of the ability to utilize language
+- a loss of the ability to utilize language

 It can also progress to dementia.

 This form of neurosyphilis is also rare.
 It can start to affect the spinal cord 20 years or more after the initial syphilis infection.
-Its symptoms include difficulties with balance, loss of coordination, incontinence, an altered walk, vision problems, and pains in the abdomen, arms, and legs.
+Its symptoms include:

-To find out if you have neurosyphilis, your doctor may start by checking your normal muscle reflexes and determining whether any of your muscles have atrophied (lost muscle tissue).
+To find out if you have neurosyphilis, your doctor may start by checking your normal muscle reflexes and determining whether any of your muscles have atrophied, or lost muscle tissue.

 A blood test can detect middle-stage neurosyphilis.
 There are a variety of blood tests that will show whether you currently have syphilis or if you had an infection in the past.

-If your doctor suspects late-stage neurosyphilis, he or she will also order a lumbar puncture, or spinal tap.
+If your doctor suspects you have late-stage neurosyphilis, they will also order a lumbar puncture, or spinal tap.
 This procedure will provide a sample of the fluid around your brain and spinal cord.
 Your doctor will use this sample to find out the extent of the infection and plan your treatment.

-During your recovery, you will need blood tests at the three- and six-month marks.
-After that, you should have blood tests every year following your treatment for three years.
+During your recovery, you’ll need blood tests at the 3- and 6-month marks.
+After that, you should have blood tests every year for three years following your treatment.
 Your doctor will continue to monitor your cerebrospinal fluid levels with spinal taps every six months.

-Neurosyphilis is especially common in HIV-positive people.
+Neurosyphilis is especially common in people who have HIV.
 This is because syphilitic sores make it easier to become infected with HIV.
-The Treponema pallidum bacteria interact with HIV in a way that makes it harder to treat the syphilis infection.
+Treponema pallidum interacts with HIV in a way that makes it harder to treat the syphilis infection.

-Those with neurosyphilis who are HIV-positive usually need more penicillin injections and have less chance for a complete recovery.
+Those with neurosyphilis and HIV usually need more penicillin injections and have a decreased chance for a complete recovery.

-If you had any of the other three types, you will probably improve following treatment, but it is unlikely that you will return to perfect health.
+If you had any of the other three types, you’ll probably improve following treatment, but it’s unlikely that you’ll return to perfect health.

 The first step in neurosyphilis treatment is preventing syphilis.
-Since syphilis is a sexually transmitted infection (STI), your best option is to use safe sex practices, which you can discuss with your healthcare provider.
+Since syphilis is an STI, your best option is to practice safe sex.
+You can discuss these with your doctor.
 Condoms can reduce the chance of contracting syphilis.
-However, syphilis can be contracted through genital touching outside of the area covered by the condom.
+However, syphilis can be contracted through touching genitals outside of the area covered by the condom.